-It certainly has fond memories for Nicole and she cheerfully boasts it’s a childhood favorite.
-It’s easy to see why!
-We can’t wait to roadtest this one and you won’t be disappointed!
+It certainly has fond memories for Nicole.
+She cheerfully boasts it’s a childhood favorite.
+It gets rave reviews and we can’t wait to road test it.

 - 2 cups unsweetened shredded coconut